bl-haitem/bl-haitem/README.md

 ## 🚀 About Me
 - 🎓 Computer Science Student at **ESTIN Bejaia**
-- 🔭 أعمل على مشاريع **Web Development** و **Arduino / Embedded Systems**
+- 🔭 Working on **Web Development** and **Arduino / Embedded Systems** projects
-- 🌱 أتعلم تقنيات جديدة باستمرار
+- 🌱 Continuously learning new technologies
-- ⚡ أحب بناء أدوات عملية وحلول مبتكرة
+- ⚡ Passionate about building practical tools and innovative solutions

 ---